-The VAT Act makes provision for the zero-rate to be levied in certain instances under section 11(2)(e).
+The VAT Act makes provision for the zero rate to be levied in certain instances under section 11(2)(e).
 A vendor that is not contracted to supply an international transport service but is contracted to supply a domestic transport service or an ancillary transport service that is an integral part of or directly in connection with an international movement of goods, may zero-rate the supply of the domestic or ancillary transport service provided that these services are supplied directly -

-- (i) in connection with the -
+- in connection with the -

-- exportation of goods from the RSA; or
+- > exportation of goods from the RSA; or

 - importation of goods into the RSA; or

 - movement of goods through the RSA from one export country to another export country; and

-(ii) to a person who is neither a resident of the RSA nor a vendor, otherwise than through an agent or other person.
+- to a person who is neither a resident of the RSA nor a vendor, otherwise than through an agent or other person.

 Whether the services are directly in connection with, for example, the importation or exportation of the goods into or from the RSA, is a question of fact and depends on the circumstances of each case.
 The term "directly in connection with" means that the domestic or ancillary transport service must be an essential and constituent part of the international movement of goods, necessary for the completeness or delivery thereof.
 In essence, without the need for the goods to be transported internationally, these services would not have been necessary and/or rendered.
+Indicators of whether the supply of services is directly in connection with the importation or exportation of goods to or from the RSA, would be delivery to a designated commercial port from where the goods will be exported, collection from a port of importation, or services supplied relating to the preparation of the goods for export or import.